Planet of Fire: Plot

 The Doctor succeeds in weakening the Master's hold over Kamelion and interrupts the numismaton experiment.
-He adds calorific gas to the surge but is unable to prevent the Master from reacquiring his usual size and becoming—he taunts—"a thousand times stronger".
+He is unable to prevent the Master from reacquiring his usual size.
 As the gas flow alters, the Master is trapped and the Doctor watches as he is seemingly immolated.
-Implored by the terminally wounded Kamelion, the Doctor has put the automaton out of its misery using the TCE.
+Implored by the terminally wounded Kamelion, the Doctor has put the automaton out of its misery.
 Escaping the destruction of the gas control room in the TARDIS along with Peri, the Doctor lands to pick up Turlough, only to find that he has elected to return to Trion.
 Turlough tells Peri to look after the Doctor.
 He then parts from the Doctor, thanking him for all that he has learned in his travels with him.
 As the Doctor and Peri return to the TARDIS, she says she has a few months' vacation left and would like to spend it travelling with him.
 The Doctor accepts and they depart.

 Production

 Costumes

 It was decided that because of the climate of Lanzarote, where the serial was filmed, the cast would have to alter their usual costumes.
 Although Peter Davison started the story wearing his cricketer outfit, for the rest of the story, he wore a different pair of trousers with question mark braces and a beige floral waistcoat.
-Strickson shed his usual school uniform in favour of a blue pin-stripe shirt and tan shorts with a pair of swimming briefs underneath.
+Strickson shed his usual school uniform in favour of a blue pin-stripe shirt and light gray shorts with a pair of swimming briefs underneath.
 Nicola Bryant also wore a pink bikini beneath her clothes to which she stripped down for a couple of scenes.

 Cast notes

 Mark Strickson has also reprised the role of Turlough in the audio plays by Big Finish Productions and penned the introduction to the spin-off novel Turlough and the Earthlink Dilemma (1986).
 Promotional photographs taken during production include a shot of Peter Davison wearing a tuxedo and holding a gun, with Nicola Bryant standing next to him in a bikini, in the style of James Bond.
-Eleanor Bron was originally considered for the role of Sorasta.

-This serial was originally intended as the swan song for Anthony Ainley as the Master since his contract with the show had come to an end, hence the "death" of the character in the numismaton flames at the story's climax.
-As a deliberate tease for the audience, the Master's truncated final line is "Won't you even show mercy to your own...", with him apparently being killed by the gas just as he is about to reveal the true nature of his relationship to the Doctor.
-However, the Master reappeared in the following season's The Mark of the Rani without explanation as to how he survived the flames.
-Script Editor Eric Saward cut from The Mark of the Rani the explanation for the Master's survival provided by writers Pip and Jane Baker but the explanation is in their novelisation of the serial.